Samsaram (1951 film): Reception

 Both Samsaram and Sansar were released in 1951 and became commercially successful.
-According to film historian Randor Guy, the success of the former was attributed to its "emotionally strong and sentimental storyline", elements, and the performances of Radha, Pushpavalli, Sriram, Vanaja, Sundari Bai and Ramachandran.
+According to historian Randor Guy, the success of the former was attributed to its "emotionally strong and sentimental storyline", elements, and the performances of Radha, Pushpavalli, Sriram, Vanaja, Sundari Bai and Ramachandran.
 However, journalist Kalki Krishnamurthy gave the film a negative review in his magazine Kalki, where he criticised the song "Amma Pasikkuthey, Thaaye Pasikkuthey" by arguing that "no mother would ever stoop to that level".
 In Japan, the film was released under the title Such Is Life.
-The story of Samsaram was again reused in Tamil as Thunai Iruppal Meenakshi.
+The story of Samsaram was again reused in Tamil as Thunai Iruppal Meenakshi (1977).